 Let saints on earth unite to sing, with those to glory gone,

 for all the servants of our King in earth and heaven, are one.

-On All Saints Day we remember all those—famous or obscure—who are part of the "communion of saints" we confess whenever we recite The Apostles' Creed.
-We tell the stories of the saints "to glory gone."
+On All Saints Day we can remember all those who are part of the "communion of saints" we confess whenever we recite The Apostles' Creed.
+We share stories of those "to glory gone."